bitcoin/bitcoin/doc/tor.md

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others may not.
 In particular, the Tor Browser Bundle defaults to listening on port 9150.
 See [Tor Project FAQ:TBBSocksPort](https://www.torproject.org/docs/faq.html.en#TBBSocksPort) for how to properly configure Tor.

+## How to see information about your Tor configuration via Bitcoin Core

+There are several ways to see your local onion address in Bitcoin Core:
+- in the debug log (grep for "tor:" or "AddLocal")
+- in the output of RPC `getnetworkinfo` in the "localaddresses" section
+- in the output of the CLI `-netinfo` peer connections dashboard

+You may set the `-debug=tor` config logging option to have additional information in the debug log about your Tor configuration.

 ## 1. Run Bitcoin Core behind a Tor proxy